American Protestant Association

-American Protestant Association (acronym, APA) was the oldest American, exclusively anti-Roman Catholic secret society.
+American Protestant Association (APA) was the oldest American, exclusively anti-Roman Catholic secret society.
 It is believed to have been the prototype of the American Protective Association.
 It was established at Pittsburgh, Pennsylvania, and had five degrees, which, according to the Cyclopedia of Fraternities, "in connection with the personnel of its earlier membership, point to Orange sympathies."
 It is probable that American Protestant associations existed as long ago as the 1844, but it is also probable that the American Protestant Association was founded in 1849, because the "forty-fifth annual convention" of the Pennsylvania State Lodge was held at its natal city in 1895.
 The Association was active mainly in Pennsylvania.
 Its members were noted for their anti-Catholic tendencies.
 A schism, in 1884, gave rise to the "Order of American Freeman".
 The "Junior American Protestant Association", modelled probably after the original "junior order," that of the Sons of America, was founded in 1864, and like the Junior Order of United American Mechanics, afterwards declared its independence of the parent society, even going so far as to change its name, in 1890, to "Loyal Knights of America".
 A schismatic African-American branch of the American Protestant Association was formed in Pennsylvania, in 1849, and was still in existence in 1907.